axel-zarate/js-custom-select/README.md

 ## Using Custom Select

 For the simpler scenarios, using Custom Select is very similar to using the built-in AngularJS `select` directive.
+For client-side filtering, you can use a regular Angular filter in conjunction with the `$searchTerm` local variable provided by the custom select, which corresponds to the text entered into the search textbox; or you can use a function in your `$scope` that implements a custom filter logic and returns the filtered items.

 ### Simple objects